christophervigliotti/myapp/README.md

 3. Installed Ruby On Rails using these instructions https://gorails.com/setup/ubuntu/18.10

 #### Rails Install Notes
+(see section 'Monday April 8' above for an overview of what I did)
 * when using the gorails instructions, copy and paste each line and watch carefully for errors.  resolve them before you go onto copying and pasting the next line
 * install locked up on rbenv, so I went with the rvm instructions
 * don't remember how I resolved the "you must use bundler 2 or greater with this lockfile" issue (when creating myapp)